 There are various payment plans and the price per m2 changes between apartment sizes, floors, and buildings.

-The typical price for payments over 10 years is about EGP 13,500 per m2 ($860 per m2), and if you pay cash now, upfront, you can get discounts of 25%-35% depending on the units.
-Paying EGP 10,000 per m2 would be fairly typical in such cases, which amounts to less than $640 a m2.
+The typical price for payments over 8 years is about $810 per m2 and if you pay cash now, upfront, you can get discounts of 25%-35% depending on the units.
+If paying cash upfront, this apartment would amount to less than $610 a m2.

 Granted, these numbers are for brownfield construction.
-This means you need to do the bathrooms, kitchen, paint the walls, add the tiles, etc. The developer can do this for you for about EGP 3,500 per m2 ($220 per m2), with a possible payment plan over 4 years.
+This means you need to do the bathrooms, kitchen, paint the walls, add the tiles, etc. The developer can do this for you for about $200 per m2, with a possible payment plan over 4 years.

-Here is an example of November 2021 pricing for a 2-bedroom apartment, with a 10-year payment plan.
+Here is an example of September 2023 pricing for a large 2-bedroom apartment, with a 10-year payment plan.
 The numbers are in Egyptian Pounds.
+I explained in USD terms to make it simpler for people to understand.
+But to be clear, pricing is in Egyptian pounds.

 - If you pay cash, it’s dirt cheap.
 Prices could hardly be any lower.
 Construction costs and land prices in the area are bound to rise.

-- If you pay over 10 years, you are effectively taking a 10 year fixed loan in Egyptian pounds.
-If the currency devaluates, which is very possible at some point, you’ll be paying less and less every month.
+- If you pay over 8 years, you are effectively taking a 8 year fixed loan in Egyptian pounds.
+If the currency devaluates, which is very likely, you’ll be paying less and less every month.
 This option is available to non-residents as well.

 - Even if the currency devaluates, it is likely the price of real estate will tag along with inflation, especially at such low prices.
 When prices are that low, it means the developers don’t make thick margins, so you are not paying that much more above land and construction cost.